Learn how to distribute shapes on a slide in PowerPoint 2011 for Mac. You can space out your shapes horizontally and vertically.

 OS: Mac OS X

-Distributing shapes is a simple concept that can make so much difference to the symmetry of your slides, it means that the space between consecutive shapes (or any other slide objects) should be the equal so that they all appear evenly spaced out.
-Look at Figure 1, and you'll see that the shapes towards the left are not distributed whereas the shapes towards the right are.
+Placement of slide objects on your slide can make a big difference.
+And proper spacing in-between slide objects plays an important role in making your slides look aesthetic.
+This distribution of shapes brings symmetry to your slide content.
+Look at Figure 1, below, and you'll see that shapes towards the left are not distributed equally whereas shapes towards the right are comparatively better spaced out.
 Most of the time, distribution is used along with alignment.
-We already covered alignment in our Align Shapes in PowerPoint 2011 tutorial.
+We already covered alignment in our Align Shapes in PowerPoint tutorial.

 Figure 1: The benefits of distribution

-Aligning and Distributing Shapes: Distribute Shapes (Glossary Page)
+06 05 03 - Aligning and Distributing Shapes: Distribute Shapes in PowerPoint (Glossary Page)

 Distribute Shapes in PowerPoint 2013 for Windows